-THE TREATY RELATIONSHIP
+THE TREATY RELATIONSHIP WITH TANGATA WHENUA

-The Lake Taupo cabinet paper records a number of matters underway to deal with Tuwharetoa's concerns.
-They include a recognition that Tuwharetoa is not only a very significant landowner around Lake Taupo, but that it is unable to sell its land.
+The Lake Taupo cabinet paper recorded a number of matters underway to deal with Tuwharetoa's concerns.
+They included a recognition that Tuwharetoa is not only a very significant landowner around Lake Taupo, but that it is unable to sell its land.
 This places an emphasis on finding means of reducing nutrient export from Tuwharetoa owned lands, whilst they remain in the same ownership.

 The Treaty related issues in respect of the Rotorua lakes appear to be more extensive than those affecting Lake Taupo.
-The Crown is in the midst of negotiations with the Te Arawa Trust Board for the return of the ownership of the bed of the lakes to Te Arawa.
-MDL expects that, as part of these negotiations, Te Arawa will argue that the Crown has a duty under the Treaty of Waitangi to restore lake water quality to the state it was in at the time when the Crown acquired ownership of the bed of the lakes.
-Although decisions have yet to be taken, it seems possible that Te Arawa may refuse to accept a return of the lakebeds unless the Crown makes a significant commitment on lake water quality.
+The Crown at the time we prepared our report for EBOP was is in the midst of negotiations with the Te Arawa Trust Board for the return of the ownership of the bed of the lakes to Te Arawa.
+The negotiations concluded with agreement on vesting legal ownership of the beds of the 13 Rotorua lakes into our together with the payment of a \$10 million compensation package and a formal apology from the Crown.